Primary School Visits

 Kick-sampling in the brook: Wellies are essential to get into the brook, use special nets to collect creatures that live in moving water, place in trays of water to study their structure and movement closely, discover their use as biological indicators of water quality.

 River Studies and the Water Cycle: The River Stour, Losh House Brook, Pitmire Island and the floodplain all provide perfect resources to study river processes, water flow, and the water cycle.
 The brook is small enough to stand in and collect measurements of brook conditions and speed of flow, pollution studies and water quality, can link with biological sampling.
+This session is usually paired with Orienteering to create a whole day visit.

 Plant Studies: Examine and identify native plants in different habitats.
 Study plant growth and distribution, reproduction and seed dispersal.
 Learn the names of numerous native wildflowers and trees and create guides to take-away.